diggedypomme/KindleTimeMachine/README.md

 The clockfaces that I generated so far can be previewed here: https://diggedypomme.com/clockfaces/, with mixed success.
 I think my favourite one is the tentacle one.
 The html for the preview is in the preview folder.

-The kindle works best with converted black and white images, so I will include a link to a zip for each clock face, and will try and share the colour ones too in case they are useful for someone
+The kindle works best with converted black and white images, so I have included zips of the coloured and Kindle converted formats depending what you want it for.
+These are down at the bottom of this page and are between 100 and 300 meg per zip.

 ![Kindle Time Machine](info/kindle_time_machine%20(11).jpg)